Permafrost/Tundra/readme.md

     # converts the given object to a string by calling its toString method
     tundra.object:stringify($object)

+#### Pipeline

+    # returns a clone of the current pipeline as a document: useful if you want to
+    # pass the pipeline itself as an input to a service
+    tundra.pipeline:capture

 #### Service

     # returns the current thread's call stack